subcero123/TASK-Macareux-ConcreteCMS/README.md

 - **Primary Key**: `id`
 - **Composite Index**: `idx_prefecture_year` on (prefecture, year) for efficient searches
 - **Single Indexes**: `idx_prefecture` and `idx_year` for individual column queries

-## Development Notes

-### ConcreteCMS 9.x Compatibility

-- Removed `parent::__construct()` calls from controllers for compatibility
-- Uses proper entity manager injection patterns
-- Follows ConcreteCMS namespace conventions

-### Code Organization

-- `PopulationQueries.php` is included but not currently used by controllers
-- All database operations use direct Doctrine EntityManager and repository methods
-- Controllers handle both web interface and API endpoints

-### Future Enhancements

-- The `PopulationQueries.php` helper class can be utilized for complex analytical queries
-- Additional API endpoints can be added for statistical analysis
-- Export functionality for processed data

-## License

-This package is provided as-is for educational and development purposes.